mikaelhg/openblocks/README.md

 ------

 * upgrade code maintainability from the academic baseline to the commercial baseline
-* remove dependency to TableLayout, which doesn't appear to be actively maintained, and really not even used in a very complex manner
 * replace static singletons with contexts and instances

 Done: